 Empowering young coders with MIT Scratch

 Scratch, developed by the MIT Media Lab, is a free, web-based platform that introduces programming in a fun and accessible way.
-With its visual programming approach, Scratch utilizes drag-and-drop blocks to simplify coding concepts such as loops, variables, and conditionals.
+With its visual programming approach, this education app utilizes drag-and-drop blocks to simplify coding concepts such as loops, variables, and conditionals.
 The platform encourages creativity and collaboration, making it a widely used educational tool for learners exploring the digital world.

 Making programming easy to start